 A new addition to your home, like a baby or another pet, can be particularly unsettling for your cat.
-They may feel neglected or territorial by the new family member, leading to aggression or defensive behaviours.
+They may feel neglected or territorial by the new member of the family, leading to aggression or defensive behaviours.

 Losing a Family Member

 Regardless of who your cat picks as their person, your cat will form a bond with everyone in your house to some degree.
 When someone they are accustomed to suddenly leaves, this can be very confusing for your cat.
-A death in the family or even a family member moving out can cause your cat to lash out.
+A death in the family or even a member of the family moving out can cause your cat to lash out.

 Illness or Injury